mjackson/citrus/doc/syntax.markdown

 See [Choice](api/classes/Citrus/Choice.html) for more information.

-## Grouping

-As is common in many programming languages, parentheses may be used to override the normal binding order of operators.
-In the following example parentheses are used to make the vertical bar between `'b'` and `'c'` bind tighter than the space between `'a'` and `'b'`.

-    'a' ('b' | 'c')   # match "a", then "b" or "c"

 ## Labels

 Match objects may be referred to by a different name than the rule that